 my sister and daughter on the Puyuma express train from Taipei to Hualien

-If you don't want to ride a scooter, taking a van tour to Taroko Gorge is another great option.
-You can also ask your hotel to arrange a taxi for you, with t a full-day tour of Taroko costing around 2500-3000 per car.
+If you don't want to ride a scooter, taking a van tour from Hualien or mini-bus tour (train ticket from Taipei included) to Taroko Gorge is another great option.
+You can also ask your hotel to arrange a taxi for you, with a full-day tour of Taroko costing around 2500-3000 per car.
 This option would is only a good deal if you have four people, otherwise the van tour above is cheaper per person.

-The van tour has different options, while if you hire a taxi, you can negotiate your itinerary.
+The van tour has different options, while the mini-bus tour has a set schedule.
+If you hire a taxi, you can negotiate your itinerary.
 The drivers mostly speak at least a little English, and they drop you off at various spots and wait for you to come back, even if you want to do some hiking.

 Taking the Bus to Taroko Gorge